FormidableLabs/radium/docs/api/README.md

   // Requires the element to have a unique key or ref or for an element key
   // to be passed in.
   getState: (stateKey: string, elementKey?: string) => any,

+  // Helper function when adding CSS
+  hash: (data: string) => string,

+  // Returns true if the value is a nested style object
+  isNestedStyle: (value: any) => bool,

   // Access to the mergeStyles utility
   mergeStyles: (styles: Array<Object>) => Object,